subham24092001/Ecommerce/README.md

 ## Main Features

 1. *Technology Stack:*
-   - Built with React.js for dynamic user interfaces and Tailwind CSS for a modern and efficient styling approach.
+   - Built with React.js for dynamic user interfaces ,Used Redux toolkit for Global State Management and Tailwind CSS for a modern and efficient styling approach.

 2. *Responsiveness:*
    - Ensures a user-friendly experience with a responsive design, adapting to different screen sizes and devices.